Dylan Thomas: Italy, South Leigh and Prague

-...and back to Laugharne
+Return to Laugharne

 A month later, in May 1949, Thomas and his family moved to his final home, the Boat House at Laugharne, purchased for him at a cost of £2,500 in April 1949 by Margaret Taylor.
 Thomas acquired a garage a hundred yards from the house on a cliff ledge which he turned into his writing shed, and where he wrote several of his most acclaimed poems.
 He also rented "Pelican House" opposite his regular drinking den, Brown's Hotel, for his parents who lived there from 1949 until 1953.

 Caitlin gave birth to their third child, a boy named Colm Garan Hart, on 25 July 1949.

 In October, the New Zealand poet, Allen Curnow, came to visit Thomas at the Boat House, who took him to his writing shed and "fished out a draft to show me of the unfinished Under Milk Wood" that was, says Curnow, titled The Town That Was Mad.
 This is the first known sighting of the script of the play that was to become Under Milk Wood.

-America, Iran...and Under Milk Wood, 1950–1953
+America, Iran... and Under Milk Wood, 1950–1953

 American poet John Brinnin invited Thomas to New York, where in February 1950 they embarked on a lucrative three-month tour of arts centres and campuses.
 The tour, which began in front of an audience of a thousand at the Kaufmann Auditorium of the Poetry Centre in New York, took in about 40 venues.
 During the tour, Thomas was invited to many parties and functions and on several occasions became drunk – going out of his way to shock people – and was a difficult guest.
 Thomas drank before some of his readings, though it is argued he may have pretended to be more affected by it than he actually was.
 The writer Elizabeth Hardwick recalled how intoxicating a performer he was and how the tension would build before a performance: "Would he arrive only to break down on the stage?
 Would some dismaying scene take place at the faculty party?
 Would he be offensive, violent, obscene?"
 Caitlin said in her memoir, "Nobody ever needed encouragement less, and he was drowned in it."

 On returning to Britain, Thomas began work on two further poems, "In the white giant's thigh", which he read on the Third Programme in September 1950, and the incomplete "In country heaven".
 In October, Thomas sent a draft of the first 39 pages of 'The Town That Was Mad' to the BBC.
 The task of seeing this work through to production as Under Milk Wood was assigned to the BBC's Douglas Cleverdon, who had been responsible for casting Thomas in 'Paradise Lost'.